-Additionally, the new requirement for electronic logging devices (ELDs) turns up the heat.
+Additionally, the requirement for electronic logging devices (ELDs) turns up the heat.
 Delays are frustrating, and the new ELD mandate is likely to mean longer wait times.

-How to Avoid Wait Times
+How to Avoid Wait Times as a Truck Driver

 The idle time comes when drivers are waiting to drop off or pick up loads.
 It’s a painful burden when you’re paid by the mile, and that’s why it’s killing retention for trucking companies and driving costs up for customers.